abirbhy/ASHRAE---Great-Energy-Predictor-III/README.md

 -The free cloud service offered by Google: Google Colab

--The Python libraries: Keras with TensorFlow backend.
+-The Python libraries:

+   Keras with backend TensorFlow.

    Matplotlib: to plot and visualize data in the form of graphs.

    Seaborn: for data visualization based on matplotlib.

    Pandas: for data manipulation and analysis.

    Numpy: to manipulate multidimensional matrices and mathematical functions.

 # Page d'accueil